What Happens With Your Limited Company When You Get Divorced?

 If both you and your spouse are interested in keeping the limited company, you can choose to buy the other out of the business.

-This is an option that’s most commonly used by those who have had equal ownership of the business, or own shares inside of it.
-If you both have a fair claim to it, one of you could offer a cash settlement to buy the other out and retain sole ownership.
+This option is most commonly used by those with equal ownership of the business, or those who own shares of it.
+If you both have a fair claim to the business, you could offer a cash settlement to buy your spouse out and gain sole ownership.

 3. Spousal maintenance

-This option is best for those that have used the income or profits of the company to provide or pay for the lifestyle of you and your spouse, including things like paying the family home or giving your spouse an allowance.
+This option is best for those who have used the income or profits of the company to provide or pay for the lifestyle of you and your spouse, including things like paying for the family home or giving your spouse an allowance.

 4. Sell the business

-This is the last resort option that a lot of business owners don’t want to consider in the event of a divorce, but is nevertheless still an option.
+This is the last resort option that many business owners don’t want to consider in the event of a divorce.
+However, it is still an option.
 If you can’t agree on how to divide the assets of your limited company from a divorce, you could sell the company and split the value from the sale.

 Although you may not want to do this, selling your business could be a great option if you won’t be able to recover from buying out your spouse or losing a co-owner.
 Rather than try to keep your limited company limping along on limited resources, you could choose to sell and use the money to set up another company you’ll have full ownership of instead.